roblox-linux-wrapper/roblox-linux-wrapper/README.md

 Diagram: Roblox Linux Wrapper > Wine > Firefox.exe > RobloxPlayer.exe

 * Q: Is there a one-line command I can run?
-  * A: Yes, run this command. `bash <(wget -q https://raw.githubusercontent.com/alfonsojon/roblox-linux-wrapper/master/rlw.sh -O -)`
+  * A: Yes, run the following command:
+  * `bash <(wget -q https://raw.githubusercontent.com/alfonsojon/roblox-linux-wrapper/master/rlw.sh -O -)`

 * Q: How can I install this?
   * A: See the usage section.